vacoo0/OCEL/README.md

 ## Files description - Step by step
 ### 1. processing.py

  Main file which we execute.
+The necessary libraries and modules are imported, including custom modules like events, download_video_ydl, youtube_transcript_api,
+ extracting_gpt, and detect_objects.
  - Class Definition - Processing: The main class is defined, which represents the processing of a YouTube video.
 It contains methods for downloading transcripts, processing with GPT (Generative Pre-trained Transformer), object recognition, summarization, generating durations, and creating an OCEL file.
  - Initialization: The Processing class is initialized with a YouTube video URL.
 It sets up various instance variables and creates an empty EventLog object.